-Do your fish appear stressed out, gasping for air close to the water’s surface or especially close to a fountain or waterfall?
+Keep an eye on your fish.
+Do your finned friends appear stressed out, gasping for air close to the water’s surface or especially close to a fountain or waterfall?
 Warm water has a low capacity for holding oxygen, while cooler water can hold very large amounts of oxygen.

 Warm pond water and increased activity go hand and hand, and that increased activity also means your fish require more oxygen when less oxygen is available, thus creating a vicious cycle.
 Stressed fish often begin to develop diseases, and soon enough you’ll have a domino effect.

 There are some preventative measures you can take in order to keep your pond from becoming a warm, unhealthy mess.
 It all starts with a well-designed water feature.
-Depth, plant coverage, shade, and circulation should all be considered when building a pond.
-A minimum depth of two feet is suggested so the bottom can remain cooler.
+Depth, plant coverage, shade, and circulation should all be considered when designing and building a pond.
+A minimum depth of two feet is suggested; the bottom of the pond will remain cooler.